tardate/LittleArduinoProjects/Kinetics/Solenoids/SolenoidMotor/README.md

 The flywheels, axle and engine mount are all copper, so the base of the engine mount is grounded to complete the circuit.

 The switch controls the power to the whole circuit:

 * 12V battery (at the upper end of the solenoid's voltage range for max power)
-* mini solendoid with 1N4001 flyback diode
+* mini solenoid with 1N4001 flyback diode
 * an LED indicator with current limiting resistor

 ## Construction